 For the bus companies the ability to focus on accident prevention rather than post-accident assessment alone, allows them to identify and rectify bad driving habits through driver training programs, creating a more positive work environment for all staff, and increased public confidence in their service.
 A good safety record and the ability to demonstrate a proactive approach are all factors that can help win repeat tenders to boot.

 As heavy users of public transport, the elderly and the young also benefit greatly from improved driving conditions that augmented driving offers.
 Onboard cameras that monitor the driver can identify dangerous conditions such as a driver being overly tired or distracted.
-This can in turn reduce the probability of sudden breaking – a major cause of complaint and possible injury for the elderly.
+This can in turn reduce the probability of sudden braking – a major cause of complaint and possible injury for the elderly.
 The reduction of sudden braking is especially important for city buses as passengers are generally unrestrained and in some instances standing.
 A Transport for London commissioned report in 2018 showed that in the case of a bus collision, those most likely to be injured were bus occupants.

 However, when considering the rate of fatality pedestrians were at the highest risk.
 Urban buses, which naturally operate in high-density pedestrian areas, were particularly susceptible to such accidents.
 A common cause is a pedestrian stepping off the sidewalk unexpectedly.
 While sensors can help to increase the detection rate of an unexpected eventuality such as this, drivers often have less than one second to react.